mialkin/docs/databases/sqlserver/tsql.md

 ### `SET NOCOUNT`

-Stops the message that shows the count of the number of rows affected by a Transact-SQL statement or stored procedure from being returned as part of the result set.
+Stops the message that shows the count of the number of rows affected by a T-SQL statement or stored procedure from being returned as part of the result set.

 ```sql
 SET NOCOUNT { ON | OFF }
 ```

-## Count
+## Count diffrenet database objects

 ### Count tables in database